 And there are political implications here, too.
 We should note that these 11 states are predominantly Republican.
 They're all over the map from Maine to Utah, several Southern states in there.
 So there is a political dimension to this.
 And then getting back to that whole notion of, this should be left up to Congress - this lawsuit says that under current federal law, there are protections for students against sex discrimination but that under most of these federal laws, that means their biological sex, not their gender identity and that it would be up to Congress to come in and change that definition.

 MCEVERS: What's been the reaction so far to today's announcement?

 ELLIOTT: Well, LGBT advocates are blasting this lawsuit.
 They're calling it political.
 The Human Rights Campaign said this is a shameful attack on transgender youth.

 And then on the other side, the Conservative Family Research Council is applauding this action, saying it's time to stand up to the president who is trying to somehow transform the country.
 President Tony Perkins said they're encouraged by the state leaders who are reading to stand up to the Obama administration's, quote, "unilateral redefinition of federal law."

 MCEVERS: That's NPR's Debbie Elliott.
 Debbie, thank you so much.

-ELLIOT: Thank you.
+ELLIOTT: Thank you.